mturk/svcbatch/README.md

 ## Building

-To build the SvcBatch from source code follow directions explained in [Building](docs/building.md) document.
+To build the SvcBatch from source code follow the directions explained in [Building](docs/building.md) document.
-SvcBatch is targetet for Windows 64-bit versions, so make sure to use 64-bit compiler.
+SvcBatch is targetted for Windows 64-bit versions, so make sure to use 64-bit compiler.

 ## Creating Services

 SvcBatch does not contain any code for service management.
-Users should use Microsoft's `sc.exe` utility to create, configure, manage and delete services.
+Users should use Microsoft's `sc.exe` utility to create, configure, manage, and delete services.
-Sc is integral part of every Windows distribution and there is no need to replicate that functionality internally.
+`Sc` is an integral part of every Windows distribution and there is no need to replicate that functionality internally.
-Check [Microsoft's SC documentation](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/sc-config) for detailed description how to use the SC utility to create and manage services.
+Check [Microsoft's SC documentation](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/sc-config) for detailed description how to use the `SC` utility to create and manage services.

 SvcBatch uses System's `cmd.exe` as a shell to run a batch file.
-Thus the batch file is an *actual* service application from concept point of view.
+Thus the batch file is an *actual* service application from a conceptual point of view.

 The batch file should behave like a *service* and must never exit.
-Any exit is treated as error because from SCM (Service Control Manager) point of view it is the same as service failure.
-On Stop or Shutdown events signaled by SCM, SvcBatch will send CTRL_C signal to cmd.exe, as if user hit Ctrl+C keys in interactive console session.
+Any exit is treated as an error because from the SCM (Service Control Manager) point of view it is the same as a service failure.
+On Stop or Shutdown events signaled by SCM, SvcBatch will send a CTRL_C signal to cmd.exe, as if a user hit Ctrl+C keys in interactive console session.

 The simplest way to create a service for your batch file is to put `svcbatch.exe` in the same directory where your `myservice.bat` file is located.
-Open command prompt and type something like this...
+Open the command prompt and type something like this...

 ```cnd